usegalaxy-eu/website/docs/_events/2017-10-19-HD-workshop.md

   name: de.NBI, Heidelberg
   email:
 location: Heidelberg, Germany
+supporters:
+- denbi
 ---

-We gave a talk about "User-focused programming / development example of Galaxy" in Heidelberg
+We gave a talk about "User-focused programming / development example of Galaxy" in Heidelberg.